3D Printing Layer Height: Everything You Need to Know

 Close up of the extruder nozzle on an Ender 3 V2 Pro after bed leveling

-When determining what layer height to print with, you should use a layer height between 25% to 80% of your nozzle diameter.
+The relationship between layer height and nozzle diameter is crucial, as your nozzle diameter limits the maximum and minimum layer height.
+When determining what 3D printing layer height to print with, you should use a layer height between 25% to 80% of your nozzle diameter.

 If your 3D printer has a standard nozzle diameter of 0.4mm, you can print with a maximum layer height of 0.32mm and a minimum layer height of 0.1mm.